 The relational algebra is often considered to be an integral part of the relational data model, and its operations can be divided into two groups.
 One group includes set operations from mathematical set theory; these are applicable because each relation is defined to be a set of tuples in the formal relational model.
 Set operations include UNION, INTERSECTION, SET DIFFERENCE, and CARTESIAN PRODUCT.
 The other group consists of operations developed specifically for relational databases-these include SELECT PROJECT, and JOIN, among others.
-This chapter firstly discuss the SELECT and POJECT operations because they are unary operations, which operate on single relations.
+This chapter firstly discuss the SELECT and POJECT operations because they are unary operations that operate on single relations.
 Then the chapter discusses the JOIN and other complex binary operations, which operate on two tables.
-Some common database requests cannot be performed with the original relational algebra operations, which are operations that can summarize data from the tables, as well as additional types of JOIN and UNION operations.
+Some common database requests cannot be performed with the original relational algebra operations, so additional operations were created to express these requests.
+These include aggregate functions, which are operations that can summarize data from the tables, as well as additional types of JOIN and UNION operations.
 These operations were added to the original relational algebra because of their importance to many database applications.
 As, the chapter ends with the discussion of relational algebra, the subsequent chapter will focus on describing the other main formal language for relational databases and relational calculus.